-Committed to upholding programme integrity and passionate about equipping others to live in freedom, Makerita Siaosi leads our team of dedicated practitioners.
-Makerita's role focuses on the day to day running of our Programme across all three phases: Intake, Residential and Transition Support.
+Committed to upholding programme integrity and passionate about equipping others to live in freedom, Makerita leads our team of dedicated practitioners.
+Her role focuses on the day to day running of our Programme across all three phases: Intake, Residential and Transition Support.
+She also has a focus on our Community initiatives, particularly in the training of facilitators of self-development courses run in their local community.
 Leading a multi-disciplinary team calls on Makerita's skills and experience from study at Laidlaw College, business management, ministry in the Vineyard movement and specialist training in therapeutic work.
-She has facilitated Criminogenics rehabilitation programmes and then trained and worked in Family Therapy engaging young people with severe conduct disorder as well as their ecology.
+She has facilitated Criminogenics rehabilitation programmes and then trained and worked in Family Therapy with a leading NGO, engaging young people with severe conduct disorder as well as their ecology.
 Born in Samoa and raised in South Auckland, Makerita has a great sense of humour and loves all things rugby.

 Originating from the Bay of Plenty she loves a good cup of coffee and exploring different parts of the world.

 The Household Manager facilitates the daily operation of the Residential Home including consultation with the nutrition health professional in the preparation of Meal Plans.
-Dedicated to providing a welcoming home she works alongside residents in building practical skills to maintain their own households and she also supervises residents on various outings.
+Dedicated to providing a welcoming home she works alongside residents in building practical skills to maintain their own households.

-This team includes Programme Staff along with our three Counsellors who have completed their Diploma in Counselling and have membership in either the Christian Counsellors Association (NZCCA) or NZAC (NZ Association of Counsellors).
-Our Counsellors provide weekly individual counselling to residents.
-Therapeutic Group process is an important aspect of programme and is facilitated by a registered Counsellor (DipCouns) who also holds a Post Grad Diploma in CBT.
-This team participates in regular peer supervision as well as professional external supervision.
+This team includes senior Programme Staff along with Counsellors who hold a suitable qualification (Degree or Diploma level) and current membership in an appropriate national professional body (eg. NZ Christian Counsellors Association (NZCCA) or NZAC (NZ Association of Counsellors).
+Weekly individual counselling is provided by our Counsellors and therapeutic Group process is facilitated by members of this team.
+The Therapeutic Team participates in regular peer supervision as well as professional external supervision.

 This role assists those applying for the programme.
 An important aspect of this role is consulting with the applicant's community support team and health professionals, to ensure we are suitable to meet the applicant's current needs and goals for change.
 Where A Girl Called Hope is not a good fit then other services may be recommended for the applicant to explore.